blbadger/blbadger.github.io/memory-models.md

 A good example of a trivial autoencoding is for the case where the model's context window is equal to the embedding dimension, $n_{ctx} = d_m$, and the model learns to represent each single input token as in a single embedding element.
 On this page we typically use a tokenizer of size 8000 and embeddings encoded in 16 bits per parameter.
 Clearly each embedding element can encode a token fairly accurately (for all tokenizers up to size $2^{16}=65536$), so a powerful autoencoder might simply learn this encoding.

-Testing for this specific trivial encoding is not difficult, but one could imagine many other forms of trivial autoencoding such that it is difficult to directly test for all such encodings.
-Happily there is a somewhat indirect way one can test for all trivial autoencodings as they are defined above: we can observe the loss (compression) for the model in question first on tokens that are drawn from a uniform random distribution and compare this to in-distribution loss.
+Testing for this one specific trivial encoding is not difficult, but one could imagine many other forms of equally distribution-free autoencoding such that it is difficult to directly test for all such encodings.
+Happily there is a somewhat direct way one can test for all trivial autoencodings as they are defined above: we can observe the loss (compression) for the model in question first on tokens that are drawn from a uniform random distribution and compare this to in-distribution loss.
 If nothing is learned about the actual data distribution, these values will be approximately equivalent.

 Generating a uniform distribution on all possible tokens of a tokenizer is fairly straightforward: we can just check the size of an input and reassign the input as a tensor of random integers of the same shape.